kitnil/awesome/README.md

 ## JavaScript

-- [org-roam-ui](https://github.com/org-roam/org-roam-ui) - A graphical frontend for exploring your org-roam Zettelkasten
 - [nijs](https://github.com/svanderburg/nijs) - NiJS: An internal DSL for Nix in JavaScript
 - [discord-voice-recorder](https://github.com/chebro/discord-voice-recorder) - A nifty script that can pipe out audio from a discord voice channel to your local storage.
 A discord voice recorder!
 - [vmd](https://github.com/yoshuawuyts/vmd) - :pray: preview markdown files